jenfly/python-cheatsheets/workflow.md

 git commit -m "My first commit"
 ```

-On github.com -- create new repo project1 and get its url
+On github.com -- create a new repo called "project1" and get its URL

 On local machine, link up with github.com repo and push changes:
 ```